Five Year Plans — Set 4

 Correct Answer: D. First Plan

-India was the first country in the world to launch a national program for family planning in 1952, during the First Five Year Plan.
-It aimed to stabilize the population at a level consistent with the requirements of the national economy.
-Over subsequent plans, the program became more comprehensive and targeted.
+• **First Plan** = India was the first country in the world to launch a national family planning programme, doing so in 1952 during the First Five Year Plan. • **1952 launch** — It aimed to stabilise the population at a level consistent with the requirements of the national economy. • 💡 Wrong-option analysis: Third Plan: the family planning programme was adopted in the First Plan, not the Third; Fourth Plan: the family planning programme was already operational long before the Fourth Plan; Second Plan: the programme was first adopted in the First Plan (1951-56).